kshetline/rpi-acu-rite-temperature/README.md

 Full functionality requires a Raspberry Pi, but this code can be installed and compiled under MacOS (and perhaps Windows as well — not yet verified) in such a way that it returns simulated data for testing and development use.

+---
+> **Breaking changes:**
+>
+> As of version 2.0.0, `rpi-acu-rite-temperature` uses the `pigpio` library instead of `wiringPi` for GPIO functionality.
+This greatly improves the reliability of signal processing, but requires running code with elevated privileges (via `sudo`, or otherwise as root).
+Pin numbering now defaults to Broadcom GPIO numbering, `wiringPi` numbering is available using `PinSystem.WIRING_PI`, and `PinSystem.SYS` is not available.
+---

 ### Installation

 `npm install rpi-acu-rite-temperature`